MoneySavingExpert.com homepage

 For all the latest deals, guides and loopholes simply sign up today – it's spam-free!

 Ready to get started?
-First check if your energy supplier is taking part
+Check what schemes your energy supplier offers

 British Gas.

-1. British Gas 'PeakSave Sundays' – not linked to National Grid ESO
+British Gas 'PeakSave Sundays' – not linked to NESO

-2. British Gas 'PeakSave Green Flex' – not linked to National Grid ESO
+British Gas 'PeakSave Green Flex' – not linked to NESO

 EDF Energy.

-EDF 'Sundays Saver challenge' – not linked to National Grid ESO
+EDF 'Sunday Saver challenge' – not linked to NESO

-- How much is it paying?
+- How does it work?
 Shift your peak-time (usually 4-7pm, weekdays) usage to earn a maximum of 16 free hours of electricity to use the following Sunday.
+You have to sign up by the start of each month to be able to take part that month.
+You'll be paid as bill credit for the electricity you use on the Sunday.
 For more details visit EDF Energy.

 - How do you join?
 Go to Energy Hub in MyAccount each month to sign up to the next challenge.